-Variable Assist Steering: EVO
+Variable Assist Steering Systems

 This system is not to be confused with the standard flow control valve that regulates pressure in a standard power steering system to prevent over pressure and damage to the system.
-A flow control valve provides a regulated pressure, but does not provide variable pressure like an EVO does.
+A flow control valve provides a regulated pressure but does not provide variable pressure, as an EVO does.